 A diverse class of poisonous compounds produced by certain mushrooms and other fungi; mycotoxins are produced on the surface of mold spores and remain toxic even after the spore is dead

-This group consists of the water molds and sexual reproduction is by oogonia, eggs, and motile sperm.
+This group consists of water molds and sexual reproduction is by oogonia, eggs, and motile sperm.
 Asexually they produce zoospores.
-The hyphae have no or few septa (crossed walls which separate individual cells in hyphae).
+The hyphae have no or few septa (crossed walls that separate individual cells in hyphae).
 Because of their motile zoospores, they require water for reproduction and are often encountered in wet soil or water.
 They are root and fish pathogens and are rarely seen on spore trap slides.

 Anvasive fungal infections of the nail